irJERAD/mineradio/content/posts/sddatalibraryhackathon.md

 title: San Diego Data Library Hackathon
 description: presenting as finalist in the 2015 competition
 tags:
     - video
 categories:
-	- data science
+    - Data Science
-series:
 ---

 A talk from the final round in the 2015 San Diego Data Science Data Hackathon.